 If Your Child's Breathing Is Irregular

-If your child’s breathing pauses while he’s asleep, that might be a sign of sleep apnea.
+If your child’s breathing pauses while they're asleep, that might be a sign of sleep apnea.
 This can crop up in kids between 2 and 8 and years old.
 There usually are other symptoms, too, such as snoring.

 Get Used to This